open-amt-cloud-toolkit/docs/docs/Local/installMPS.md

 **To start the Sample Web UI:**

 1. Open a new Terminal or Command Prompt.
-Navigate to the `open-amt-cloud-toolkit/sample-web-ui` directory, and start the server.
+Navigate to the `open-amt-cloud-toolkit/sample-web-ui` directory.

     ``` bash
+     cd sample-web-ui
+    ```

+2. Start the Sample Web UI server.

+    ```bash
-     cd sample-web-ui && npm start
+    npm start
     ```

 3. If prompted to use another port, enter 'y' and note the port that is chosen.
 Typically, the port defaults to 3001.
 This is where the UI will be running.